 Welcome to Koh Yao Noi

 KOH YAO NOI: Time has passed since my first visit, and now I can even say that I am a regular.
-I never get tired of landing for a few hours in this little haven of peace.
+I never get tired of disembarking for a few hours or even a day or more in this little haven of peace.

 I'll just say one word: it's great.

-Some claim that it is the Phuket of thirty years ago, and I can confirm that this reflection is largely justified.
+Some people say that this is the Phuket of thirty years ago, and I can confirm that this reflection is largely justified.

-Fortunately, the countless speedboats carrying hordes of Asian tourists from Phuket have not yet had the reflex to come this far... as long as it lasts.
+Fortunately, the countless speed-boats carrying hordes of Asian tourists from Phuket have not yet had the reflex to come here... as long as it lasts.

-This report is intended for my readers... but please don't make it too public because I would like this island to stay that way.
-Let's keep this between us!
+This report is intended for my readers... but please don't spread it too much as I would like this island to stay like this.
+Let's keep it between us.

-The population (about 3 to 4000 inhabitants) is mainly Muslim, but I was surprised by the number of smiles, greetings of the hand as I passed.
+The population (about 3 to 4000 inhabitants) is almost 100% Muslim, but I was surprised by the number of smiles and hand greets as I passed by.

-Among the main activities of the island, the rubber forests that produce rubber and allow many inhabitants to feed their families, but also and especially... fishing, and the breeding of shrimps, crabs etc....
+Among the main activities of the island, the rubber tree forests which produce rubber and allow many inhabitants to feed their families, but also and above all... fishing, and the breeding of shrimps, crabs etc...

-In rubber forests, the trunks are generally notched at night around 2 or 3 a.m.
-A product that pays quite a bit at the end of the chain but is poorly paid to the locals....
-This is not new....
+In the rubber tree forests, the cutting of the trunks is generally done during the night around 2 or 3 o'clock in the morning.
+A product which brings a lot of money at the end of the chain but which is very badly paid to the locals...
+It is not new...

-Koh Yao Noi has kept this natural and authentic side which is really appreciated.
-No urban traffic, no girls' bars, no noise except that of fishermen in the distance, no jet skis, no beach vendors, no mafia!
+Koh Yao Noi has kept this natural and authentic side which is really appreciable.
+No urban traffic, no girl bars, no noise except that of the fishermen in the distance, no jet-skis, no vendors on the beach, no mafia!

 The flat calm, incredible, but true, yes, it still exists!

-For those who need to decompress, this is the ideal place.
+For the one who needs to decompress, this is the ideal place.

-The "East" coast had really amazed us... but the "West" coast has nothing to envy it.
+The East Coast really amazed us... but the West Coast has nothing to envy it.

-Before that, I had suggested to my small group to spend the night in Koh Yao Noi, to finish off this day trip in style.
-But in my head, I had a fixed idea: to get up the next morning before the sun and be able to see the changes in the colours of the sky as time went by.
+Before that, I had proposed to my small group to spend the night in Koh Yao Noi, just to end this one day excursion in beauty.
+But in my head, I had a fixed idea: that of getting up the next morning before the sun and being able to witness the changing colors of the sky as time went by.

-At 6:15 am, I was ready at the beach, camera in hand and ready to capture all the variations in shades from purple to purple to purple, orange and yellow....
+At 6:15 a.m., I was ready on the beach, camera in hand and ready to capture all the color variations from purple to mauve, orange to yellow...

-With a typical dream setting, the silhouettes of the islands visited the day before stand out superbly and the first cliffs of the Krabi region in the background, these photos could only become beautiful.
+With a dream setting, the silhouettes of the islands visited the day before standing out superbly and the first cliffs of the Krabi region in the background, these photos could only become beautiful.